Inspired to build the world’s leading high-science retina pipeline

 Patients with vision-threatening retinal inflammatory disease have limited treatment options today

-In macular edema associated with uveitis there is no standard treatment algorithm and patients are exposed to therapies with limited efficacy and undesirable side effects.
+In macular edema associated with inflammation there is no standard treatment algorithm and patients are exposed to therapies with limited efficacy and undesirable side effects.

 Studies show that both IL-6 and VEGF play a key role in retinal inflammatory disease